What Happens If My Car Accident Injuries Show up Later?

 Emotional Trauma

 The trauma of a car accident can have lasting emotional effects, and these also represent a health concern.
 Car accidents can trigger post-traumatic stress disorder and other mental issues.
 If you find yourself experiencing emotional trauma in the wake of a car accident, seek professional help.
-Additionally, you may be entitled to compensation for your injuries so it is always best to consult a seasoned Philadelphia personal injury lawyer well-versed in car accident claims if you were hit by a negligent driver in Pennsylvania.
+Additionally, you may be entitled to compensation for your injuries so it is always best to consult a seasoned Philadelphia personal injury lawyer well-versed in car accident claims if a negligent driver hit you in Pennsylvania.